-Addiction Issues in Asheville, North Carolina
+Drug And Alcohol Addiction In Asheville, North Carolina

-Opioid Addiction Epidemic in Asheville
+Opioid Addiction Epidemic In Asheville

-Officials are categorizing the opioid abuse in Asheville as an epidemic; the number of opioid-related deaths have steadily increased by 64% since the early 2000’s and are projected to only continue to rise.
+Officials are categorizing the Opioid abuse in Asheville as an epidemic; the number of Opioid-related deaths have steadily increased by 64% since the early 2000s and are projected to only continue to rise.
 Opioids are a classification of drugs that are derived from, or a synthetic version of, opium.
-Many prescribed pain management medications are opioids, making them easily accessible, despite the fact that they are extremely addictive.
+Many prescribed pain management medications are Opioids, making them easily accessible, despite the fact that they are extremely addictive.

 Over 17 million painkillers were prescribed in Buncombe County in 2016.